An Under Used Resource

 - Read more about the consequences of duck feeding here.

 All animals and plants in an ecosystem like South Pond are dependent upon relationships with each other, forming a sustainable community.
 In a thriving pond, all aspects act together to maintain a successful habitat, and the foundation of it all is good water quality, teaming with invertebrates and microscopic plant and animal life.
-At South Pond we have lost this balance.
+At South Pond we are striving to create this balanced habitat.